 A material engineered to be strong and highly durable, but only used once—can still be considered waste.
 Rein acknowledged this thought and investigated the great possibilities that he saw within the plastic pallet straps that were thrown away weekly by a local laser cutting service.
 The objects Rein made became material showcases of those possibilities

-Simultaneously to objects made entirely out of strap (such as a tennis racket), he also created assemblies with second hand products.
-These second hand products were repurposed by the techniques developed with the plastic straps.
-Rein’s eventual collection, shows a different way of re-using discarded plastic.
+Simultaneously to objects made entirely out of strap (such as a tennis racket), he also created assemblies with second hand products that Rein fixed with straps, such as a new seating for a worn (Spectrum) design chair.
+Rein’s eventual collection shows a different way of re-using discarded plastic.
 The material isn’t shredded to fit a design but objects are made according to the pre-existing material qualities.

 Special thanks to Snijlab - lasercutting for all the used straps and technical support.